absolute-quantum/cats-blender-plugin/README.md

 **This makes creating custom avatars a breeze!**

 ##### Merge Armatures
-- Merges the selected merge armature into the base armature.
+- Merges the selected armature into the selected base armature.
 - **How to use:**
     - Use "Fix Model" on both armatures
         - Ignore the "Bones are missing" warning if one of the armatures is incomplete (e.g hair only)